AtlasAnalyticsLab/AtlasPatch/README.md

 We prepared ready-to-run SLURM templates under `jobs/`:

-- Patch extraction (SAM2 + H5/PNG): `jobs/slideproc_patch.slurm.sh`.
+- Patch extraction (SAM2 + H5/PNG): `jobs/atlaspatch_patch.slurm.sh`.
 Edits to make:
   - Set `WSI_ROOT`, `OUTPUT_ROOT`, `PATCH_SIZE`, `TARGET_MAG`, `SEG_BATCH`.
   - Ensure `--cpus-per-task` matches the CPU you want; the script passes `--patch-workers ${SLURM_CPUS_PER_TASK}` and caps `--max-open-slides` at 200.
   - `--fast-mode` is on by default; append `--no-fast-mode` to enable content filtering.
-  - Submit with `sbatch jobs/slideproc_patch.slurm.sh`.
+  - Submit with `sbatch jobs/atlaspatch_patch.slurm.sh`.

 ## Feedback

-- Report problems via the [bug report template](https://github.com/AtlasAnalyticsLab/SlideProcessor/issues/new?template=bug_report.md) so we can reproduce and fix them quickly.
+- Report problems via the [bug report template](https://github.com/AtlasAnalyticsLab/AtlasPatch/issues/new?template=bug_report.md) so we can reproduce and fix them quickly.
-- Suggest enhancements through the [feature request template](https://github.com/AtlasAnalyticsLab/SlideProcessor/issues/new?template=feature_request.md) with your use case and proposal.
+- Suggest enhancements through the [feature request template](https://github.com/AtlasAnalyticsLab/AtlasPatch/issues/new?template=feature_request.md) with your use case and proposal.
 - When opening a PR, fill out the [pull request template](.github/pull_request_template.md) and run the listed checks (lint, format, type-check, tests).

 ## License

-SlideProcessor is licensed under the **PolyForm Noncommercial License 1.0.0**, which strictly prohibits commercial use of this software or any derivative works.
+AtlasPatch is licensed under the **PolyForm Noncommercial License 1.0.0**, which strictly prohibits commercial use of this software or any derivative works.
 This applies to all forms of commercialization, including selling the software, offering it as a commercial service, using it in commercial products, or creating forked versions for commercial purposes.
 However, the license explicitly permits use for research, experimentation, and non-commercial purposes.
 Personal use for research, hobby projects, and educational purposes is allowed, as is use by academic institutions, educational organizations, public research organizations, and non-profit entities regardless of their funding sources.
-If you wish to use SlideProcessor commercially, you must obtain a separate commercial license from the authors.
+If you wish to use AtlasPatch commercially, you must obtain a separate commercial license from the authors.
 For the complete license text and detailed terms, see the [LICENSE](./LICENSE) file in this repository.

 # TODO

 ## Refactor
-- Update name from Slide Processor to `Atlas Patch`
+- Ensure AtlasPatch naming stays consistent across new contributions

 ## Patch Encoders
 - CONCH v1